grumpyclimber/construction/post2.md

   always/RB
   right/RB)
 ```
-What if we're only interested in the phrase we're after?
+What if we're only interested in the chunk we're after?
 We don't
 want to display the whole text!
 We'll have a lot of text in our feedback posts!
 ```python
 target_chunks = []